-1. Look for slip and trip hazards around the home or workplace, including floor coverings and their condition, uneven floors, stairways and handrails, condition of walkways, trailing cables and areas that are sometimes slippery due to spillages.
+1. Look for slip and trip hazards around your home, including floor coverings and their condition, uneven floors, stairways and handrails, condition of walkways, trailing cables and areas that are sometimes slippery due to spillages.
 Don't forget to include any outdoor areas, remembering that weather conditions may be a factor.
 Snow covered, icy steps and walkways pose a serious slipping hazard.

-- 2. Decide who might be harmed and how.
-Who comes into the premises?
+2. Decide who might be harmed and how.
+Who comes onto your property?
 Are they at risk?
-Are some groups more at risk than others? - 3.
-Consider the risks.
+Are some individuals more at risk than others?

+3. Consider the risks.
 Are there already measures in place to deal with the risks?
 Are floor coverings suitable for the area?
 Do stairways have handrails?
 Are walking surfaces straight and level?
 Do you conduct regular inspections?
-Are family members or employees instructed to keep traffic routes clear? - 4.
-Regularly review the assessment.
+Are family members or guests instructed to keep traffic routes clear?

+4. Regularly review your home and yard.
 If any significant changes take place, make sure that precautions are still adequate to deal with the risks.